tahirtall/Project-ToDo/README.md

 # ProjectTODO
-A reminder / to-do application project for Apple
+A reminder / to-do application project for class.